AdobeXD/plugin-samples/tutorials/quick-start/index.md

 ### 0. Get a plugin ID from the Adobe Developer Console

-Before you start, you'll want to create a plugin project on the Adobe Adobe Developer Console.
+Before you start, you'll want to create a plugin project on the Adobe Developer Console.

 1. [Go to the Adobe Developer Console and sign in or sign up](https://console.adobe.io/projects)
 1. Click "Create Empty Project"